johnfawole/courses/eth-101/lesson-eth-7.md

 Now that we're all setup let's deploy our bank contract to the Rinkeby network.
 Be sure to have fake eth in your account from a faucet before we proceed.

-1. First, copy the code from our bank contract lesson, create a file called "BankContract.sol" in the contracts folder in your hardhat project and paste your code in, then save the file.
+1. First, copy the code from our bank contract lesson, create a file called "BankContract.sol" in the contracts folder in your Hardhat project and paste your code in, then save the file.
 If you need a copy of the contract you can find it [here](https://gist.github.com/saeedjabbar/8df7a329edbb92274bf1f08c8cf55ee9).
-2. Then we compile our contract with by running this command, remember this flow compile -> deploy.
+2. Then we compile our contract by running the following command.
+Remember this flow: compile -> deploy.

 ```bash
 npx hardhat compile
 ```

 You should see `Compilation finished successfully`.
-If you don't for some reason run this command and then compile again.
+If it doesn't compile for some reason, run the following command and compile again.
 [Here's](https://hardhat.org/guides/compile-contracts.html) the official Hardhat documentation on compiling.

 ```
 npx hardhat clean